groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Add new user screen](en/DSAS35.png)

-New user names can only include lower case characters and numbers.
+New user names must be valid POSIX usernames.
+That is they must

+- Start with a lower case letter or an underscore
+- Include only lower case letters, numbers, underscores or minuses
+- Can terminate in a dollar character
+- Be no longer than 32 characters

 Here we have added the user `ua12345`.

 ![DSAS user configuration menu]](en/DSAS37.png)